-BARKHOR means the middle path of Kora, Lhasa city has three path of circumambulation, and it is the middle one.
-Barkhor circumambulation path offers visitors a closest impression of tangibility of being in Tibet.
+BARKHOR means the middle path of Kora, Lhasa city has three paths of circumambulation, and it is the middle one.
+Barkhor circumambulation path offers visitors the closest impression of tangibility of being in Tibet.
 Thousands of pilgrims are making circumambulation, where we can see some monk prostrating across the path.
-There are thousand of shops selling local products which make it a great place to buy the souvenirs.
+There are thousands of shops selling local products which make it a great place to buy the souvenirs.
 You will see pilgrims from all over the Tibetan habituated places of China.
-Walking among these people would give you a great sense being out of our own livelihood, makes you forget all the agony of modern world by soothe of beautiful smiles and scent incense offerings which fills every corner of the street.
-Normally we let our guest to explore this part of town by their own self for self discover.
-Its best to let you flow with the tide of pilgrims circumambulating.
+Walking among these people would give you a great sense being out of our own livelihood, makes you forget all the agony of the modern world by soothing of beautiful smiles and scent incense offerings which fills every corner of the street.
+Normally we let our guest explore this part of town by their own self for self-discovery.
+It’s best to let you flow with the tide of pilgrims circumambulating.

-Please note that There will be numbers of beggars, people prostrating the circumambulation, the pilgrims walking real fast to count the number of circumambulation there make in the day.
-I hope visitor will keep this in mind before making any judgement on the path.
+Please note that There will be numbers of alms seekers, people prostrating the circumambulation, the pilgrims walking real fast to count the number of circumambulation there make in the day before returning home.
+I hope visitor will keep this in mind before making any judgment on the path.

 Attractions in Barkhor market